MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/targeting_overview.md

 ### Localize targets
 Targets in pages and fragments will be automatically included when exporting and importing XLIFFs for localization.
 If this is not desirable, delete the targets before the localization progress.
 If you need to create different schedules per locale, you will need to create different targets per each locale.

-<<Open - C1 needs explicit cookie consent from C2; need to include info on that module>>
+<<TODO - C1 needs to get explicit cookie consent from C2 for targeting; need to include info on that module>>

 [!INCLUDE[footer-include](../includes/footer-banner.md)]